-But none of this will suffice if we do not expand the capacity of our higher education system.
+Expanding the capacity of our higher education system is the most direct route to raising the overall level of educational attainment in our society.
 As our population grows, we will have to expand enrollments just to maintain our current level of degree attainment.
 To increase our level of degree attainment - the central goal of Washington Learns - we will have to expand even more.
 To meet the ambitious growth goal we have set, we will need to expand by an additional (27%) by 2018 over enrollment in 2006-07.
-This will require adding enrollment at an approximate rate of 2.7% per year.
+This will require adding enrollment at an approximate rate of 2.7 percent per year.